callous4567/UoE-Projects/SimAndVis/C1/readme.md

 after you've extracted it.
 Keep an eye on the console to answer some questions it'll ask you, defining the simulation run. _This won't produce a save!
 Only do a nice animation for the run!_
 ## fast_ising.py
 Contains the Numba code.
 This will allow you to do fast energy calculations alongside nice and fast Glauber/Kawasaki steps.
+Includes support for JIT Wolff Algorithm Implementation.

 _Note that there there is unexpected behaviour with the method "fast_ising.kawaglauber" which will not function as intended- the reason is Numba-related and a request will be filed eventually._